Chicago could soon test universal basic income program

 Stockton, California has also proposed a universal basic income program with the backing of wealthy Silicon Valley moguls that will pay 100 residents $500 a month without any conditions.
 The program’s purpose is to eventually ensure that no one in Stockton, with a population of 300,000, lives in poverty.

-Alaska has issued every resident of the state a check since 1976 as part of the Alaska Permanent Fund, which varies on amount, but last year equaled $1,100, according to The Intercept.
+Alaska has issued every resident of the state a check since 1976 as part of the Alaska Permanent Fund, which is tied to oil revenue and varies on amount, but last year equaled $1,100, according to The Intercept.

 Countries overseas have also utilized some sort of cash transfer system, with Finland recently putting an end to a program that gave 2,000 unemployed working-age people 560 Euros per month.